For clergy abuse survivors, Sinead O’Connor’s protest that offended so many was brave and prophetic

 “Much progress has been made and current policies and procedures are actually working,” he said.

+Vatican officials have long excused John Paul’s attitude by arguing that he had seen first-hand how priests in his native Poland were intentionally discredited with false accusations by Communist authorities, and thus believed any accusations against clerics were mere “calumnies” intended to harm the church.

-O’Connor, 56, died Wednesday; she was found unresponsive at her home in southeast London.
-Saddened by her passing, Brenna Moore, a theology professor at Fordham University in New York and a big fan of O’Conner, described her as “a kind of prophetic truth-teller.”
+O’Connor was found unresponsive Wednesday at her home in southeast London.
+Saddened by her passing, Brenna Moore, a theology professor at Fordham University in New York and a big fan of O’Connor, described her as “a kind of prophetic truth-teller.”

 Society, especially in the English-speaking world, is used to men taking on this role, Moore said, but when a woman does it, she’s accused of being crazy and angry.
 Moore, referencing O’Connor’s memoir, said the singer was more than a rebel with a shaved head.